WHAT WE DO:

 - Build and maintain an 'artist map' and database of current Nunavut performing artists

-RATIONALE: WHY DO WE NEED A NUNAVUT PERFORMING ARTS CENTRE?
+RATIONALE: WHY DO WE NEED THE QAGGIQ?

 - Nunavut is the only territory or province in Canada without a performing arts centre and Iqaluit is the only capital city in North America without a space to present the performing arts.